othermod/Raspberry-Pi-Analog-and-Digital-Expander/README.md

 - Both programs interact with the connected device via the I2C bus.

 ## Prerequisites
-- A Raspberry Pi with an available I2C bus.
+- A Raspberry Pi with an available CSI connector (camera connector).
-- The connected device, as per the provided PCB/schematics files.
-- The uinput kernel module enabled (for `gamepad.c`).
-- Both programs require sufficient privileges to access the I2C bus.
+- The proper CSI cable for your version of Raspberry Pi.
+- GCC compiler (for `gamepad.c` or `datareader.c`).

 ## Wiring the Board
 The module should be connected to the Raspberry Pi using the CSI connector.
 Ensure that the I2C functionality is enabled on the pins of the CSI connector.